BusyginArtem/BusyginArtem/README.md

 ### Hi there, welcome to my GitHub page 👋!

-Hi there 👋 I'm Artem Busyhin, a Senior Frontend Engineer with over 6 years of professional experience in building modern, scalable web applications.
+I'm Artem Busyhin, a Senior Frontend Engineer with over 6 years of professional experience in building modern, scalable web applications.
 I specialise in React, TypeScript, and Next.js, and I’m passionate about clean architecture, performance optimisation, and delivering exceptional user experiences.

 I began my career as a Fullstack Engineer at Drive Datum, working across the stack to build data-driven tools.
 Later, I joined SWEET.TV where I led frontend development for a high-traffic streaming platform.
 As a Senior Frontend Engineer at Uran Company, I helped re-architect and scale large B2B and B2C platforms using React, Redux, and Next.js.